CureMeAbroad

 FAQ

-Q1: How do I choose between two “top” hospitals?
 Match the hospital’s tumor-specific expertise to your child’s diagnosis.
-For example, for complex pediatric brain tumors, seek centres with high neurosurgical volume and proton-therapy access; for relapsed B-cell ALL, consider centres with CAR-T programs.
-Also compare outcomes data, clinical-trial access, and practical issues such as travel time and costs.
+For example, for complex pediatric brain tumors, seek centres with high neurosurgical volume and proton therapy access.
+For relapsed B-cell acute lymphoblastic leukemia (ALL), consider centres with CAR T-cell therapy programs.
+Also compare treatment outcomes, clinical trial availability, and practical factors such as travel time, accommodation, and overall costs.

 Closing and how to use this guide